cristian-custodio/cristian-custodio/README.md

 </h1>

 ## :book: About me
-- 🖥  Full-Stack Software Engineer
+- 🖥  Full-Stack Senior Software Engineer
 - 📱 Mobile Developer
 - ⚡ Passionate about creating full-stack web applications and implementing the latest technologies
 - 🔭 I **love finding bugs** and eliminating them, even if it means a rewrite!
 I love stable code 😄